THE SUPER “GENERAL” DENTAL PRACTICE

-- Hours will include Fridays and Saturdays and most often six days a week with Sunday’s following close behind.
+- Hours will include Fridays and Saturdays (open six days a week) with some early morning (before 8:00am) and some early evening (until 6:00 or 7:00pm) appointments.
+Sunday hours will be following close behind.

-- Services will include, but are not limited to: Implants, C&B, sedation, TMJ, oral surgery, limited perio, orthodontics, and all of the normal general practice services.
+- Services will include, but not be limited to: Implants, C&B, sedation, TMJ, oral surgery, limited perio, orthodontics, and all of the normal general practice services.

 - Staff cost will be at or below 25%, with benefits, and a progressive bonus system that guarantees a “staff ownership” mentality.